HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/webengine_directory_structure.md

 For more details, refer to [Using custom secrets in WebEngine](../working_with_compose/custom_secrets.md).

-### Custom Certificates
+### Custom certificates

-Custom Certificates are stored in subfolders under the following directory:
+Custom certificates are stored in subfolders under the following directory:

 ```
 /mnt/certs